Heterogeneous Causal Discovery of Repeated Undesirable Health Outcomes: Discovering Causes and Effect Modifiers from Observational Data

 Here, we characterize effect modifiers with SCM.
 In general, effect modification is induced due to the presence of direct interactions between context $Z\in\mathbf{Z}$ and treatment $X$ in the underlying function that defines outcome $Y$, e.g., $Y=f_Y(g(X)\times h(Z))$, where $f_Y \in \mathbf{f}$, $g$ and $h$ are feature mapping functions, and $\times$ denotes interaction.
 In the above example, the causal effect of $X$ on $Y$ can be estimated by taking a partial derivative of $Y$ with respect to $X$, i.e., $\frac{\partial Y}{\partial X}=f_Y'(.)h(Z)g'(X)$, where the causal effect of $X$ on $Y$ varies depending on $h(Z)$.
 The non-linearity of the function $f_Y$ can introduce heterogeneity, due to the term $f_Y'(.)$, even when there is no direct interaction.
 For example, if $Y = e^{3X + Z}$, then $\frac{\partial Y}{\partial X}=3e^{3X + Z}$, with $f_Y'(.)=e^{3X + Z}$ indicating variability in causal effects depending on $Z$.
 We refer the heterogeneity due to non-linearity of functions as indirect interaction.

 Figure \ref{fig:em} summarizes our characterization of effect modifiers, adapted from \citet{vanderweele-epi07}, based on interactions and dependencies in $G$: (1) effect modifiers (EM) interacting with treatment or mediator, (2) latent EM, and (3) EM with dependency to interacting variables.
 A shared child node in $G$ may result in a direct or indirect interaction.
 While mediator EMs only share a child ($M$ or $Y$) with mediators and not treatment directly, treatment EMs share a child ($M$ or $Y$) with treatment.
 These interacting variables could be latent, either known or unknown.
-As shown in Figure \ref{fig:em}, indirect, proxy, common cause, and selection effect modifiers are non-descendants of treatment with dependence to interacting variables via ancestor, descendant, confounding, and selection (or spouse) relationships, respectively.
+As shown in Figure \ref{fig:em}, indirect, proxy, common cause, and selection effect modifiers are non-descendants of treatment with dependence on interacting variables via ancestor, descendant, confounding, and selection (or spouse) relationships, respectively.
 In Figure \ref{fig:em}, only the effect modifers $Z_1$, $Z_2$, and $I$ are causal effect modifiers, while the others ($P$, $S$, and $CC$) are non-causal.
+Purely data-driven methods for discovering treatment heterogeneity (e.g., ~\cite{athey-pnas16}) often optimize predictive separation and may select correlated surrogates as effect modifiers.
+Our model-driven effect-modifier discovery aims to mitigate spurious heterogeneity by prioritizing effect modifiers that interact causally with the treatment.